msfeldstein/Cymatica/README.md

 ## Buffer representation

-Particle information is stored in an image float-texture with each pixel representing values for the particle at that index.
+Particle information is stored in an image float-texture with each pixel representing up to 3 values for the particle at that index.

 These buffers are either [standard textures](/gl/Buffers.ts#L7-L25) for unchanging data, or [ping-pong buffers](/gl/Buffers.ts#L28-L71) for textures that change.
 Ping-pong buffers are a technique used when you need to read in from a buffer in order to write new values to itself.
 Since you can't read a texture while you're writing to it, we represent it with two textures, and read from the old values texture while writing into the new texture.

-## Datastep representation

-In userspace, datasteps get written as shaders